-June, 2003 view of Mars showing typical view through 10-inch diameter Earth-based telescope.
+June, 2003 view of Mars showing typical view through a 10-inch diameter Earth-based telescope.

 A series of images showing the rotation of Mars over a two and a half hour period on October 22, 2005.
-At the time, the planet was approaching opposition, and was just over 40 million miles from the Earth.
+At that time the planet was approaching opposition, and was just over 40 million miles from the Earth.
 The yellowish smudge running horizontally across the dark area on the western (left) side of the southern (bottom) half of the planet is a large dust storm.
 Such storms often occur when the planet is near perihelion (which it passed about two months earlier).
-The images were produced by a 9-inch diameter telescope, but look much sharper than in the previous image, because (a) the "seeing" was extremely good, meaning that there was much less atmospheric turbulence than usual, (b) filters were used to enhance contrast between regions with different color and albedo, and (c) image processing software was used to further sharpen and enhance the contrast of the images.
+The images were produced by a 9-inch diameter telescope, but look much sharper than in the previous image because (a) the "seeing" was extremely good, meaning that there was much less atmospheric turbulence than usual, (b) filters were used to enhance contrast between regions with different color and albedo and (c) image processing software was used to further sharpen and enhance the contrast of the images.
 (Original images by Chris Cook, apod051028; animation by Courtney Seligman.
-In the original images, South is on top, a normal telescopic inversion.
-In this animation, the "correct" image orientation was used, so that the rotation of the planet from west to east is seen as it would be, from space.)
+In the original images South is on top, a normal telescopic inversion.
+In this animation North is on top, so that the rotation of the planet from west to east is seen as being from left to right.)

 One of the best Hubble Space Telescope photos of Mars (during the opposition of 2001)

 (Jim Bell (Cornell) et al., Hubble Heritage Team (AURA/STScI/NASA), apod010718)

 Spring begins on northern Mars in May 2002.